snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracking-events/index.md

 To track an event, the API is slightly different depending if you're using the JavaScript or Browser version of our web tracker.

-For example, instrumenting a tracker and manually tracking a PageView:
+For example, instrumenting a tracker and manually tracking a [page view](docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracking-events/page-views/index.md).
+Note that [activity tracking](docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracking-events/activity-page-pings/index.md) (page pings) is also configured here.

 <Tabs groupId="platform" queryString>
   <TabItem value="js" label="JavaScript (tag)">